Abdelrahmanradwann/Todo_list_using_node.js/README.md

 2. Install the necessary dependencies using **npm install**.

 ## Environment Variables
-For the smooth execution of the application, you need to set the following environment variables:
+For the smooth execution of the application, you need to set the following environment variables **(.env)**:

 * MONGO_URL = The URL for connecting to your MongoDB database.
 * PORT = The port on which the server will run.